Introduction to Smoke Alarms

 Change your clocks, change your batteries!

 •A closed door can reduce an alarm’s sound level by 10dBA.
-A smoke alarm in a hallway still also required as they are better able to detect smoke outside the bedroom.
+Therefore in addition to smoke alarms in bedrooms, a smoke alarm in hallways are also required as they are able to detect smoke outside the bedroom.

 Smoke Alarm: Installation